git-moss/DrivenByMoss-Documentation/Akai/Akai-APC40-APC40mkII.md

 ### Workflow

 * Exclude deactivated items: If active, deactivated items like tracks will not be displayed on the controller.
-This cleans up the displayed banks but also prevents the options to activate an deactivated item from the controller.
+This cleans up the displayed banks but also prevents the options to activate a deactivated item from the controller.
 * New clip length: The length of a clip created with the New function.
 * Footswitch 1: Select the function to execute for the first footswitch.
 * Footswitch 2: - *only mkI* - Select the function to execute for the first footswitch.